chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

       - http
 ```

-Next, you need to add a firewall resourece to the same .jinja file.
+Next, you need to add a firewall resource to the same .jinja file.

 ### Add Firewall Rule for HTTP traffic